 At Beulah Infant and Nursery School children acquire and develop skills that enable them to use computers confidently and purposefully.
 They have access to a variety of hardware and software.
-We have a dedicated learning area with laptops, enabling children to develop their IT skills with adult support in small groups.
+We have a dedicated learning area with desktops, enabling children to develop their computing skills with adult support in small groups.
 Each class has an interactive whiteboard enabling teachers to plan whole class, group and individual work using a variety of software and the internet.

-Through the IT curriculum, the children will be able to communicate their ideas through word-processing, art and data handling packages.
+Through the computing curriculum, the children will be taught programming, how to communicate their ideas through wordprocessing, art and data handling packages.
 They will develop mathematical and language skills through problem solving activities, particularly using programmable robots.
-IT is an area of the curriculum that children enjoy immensely, where they are encouraged to extend their skills through focussed tasks appropriate to their individual needs.
-We use IT to enhance and develop skills in other subject areas across the whole curriculum.
+Computing is an area of the curriculum that children enjoy immensely, where they are encouraged to extend their skills through focussed tasks appropriate to their individual needs.
+We use computers to enhance and develop skills in other subject areas across the whole curriculum.